yongning0310/tp/docs/UserGuide.md

 Flagship is powered by commands from your keyboard!
 All of our features can be accessed by executing various commands.

-Here is the command format that will guide you keying in what is necessary for each command.
+Here is the command format that will guide you in keying in what is necessary for each command.
 We will be using the <kbd>create</kbd> command of the following format `create c/COMPANY_NAME ro/ROLE a/APPLICATION_STATUS de/DEADLINE s/START_DATE du/DURATION [re/REQUIREMENT]...` as an example.